 |Gangs headquartered||Insane Dragons, Maniac Latin Disciples, Spanish Cobras, Maniac Campbell Boys,|

 This area in bounded by: Bloomingdale Avenue on the north, Chicago Avenue on the south, Western Avenue on the east, California Avenue to Sacramento Avenue on the west.

 This neighborhood was originally settled by Polish, German and Russian Jews in the 19th century and early 20th century.

-In 1964 the area began to be settled by Puerto Rican migrants which brought a culture shock to the neighborhood as the Latin Kings moved into the area.
+In the early 1960s the area began to be settled by Puerto Rican migrants which brought a culture shock to the neighborhood.

 By the later 1960s, the area now majority Puerto Rican and the Latin Disciples gang grew stronger in numbers.
 The Division Street riots of 1966 also ripped through this area causing violence and destruction along Division Street.

 In 1969 the Spanish Cobras arrived in this area and settled at Maplewood and Division near Latin Disciples, both organizations discovered how much they hated Latin Kings.

 In the year 1970, the Insane Dragons formed in the southern part of this area and became rivals of the Latin Kings and various white greaser gangs.